sluu99/csprog/01-the-basics.md

 ```

 ### 1.6.2 Average
-Create a project named **Lesson1Average** which asks the user for three numbers and calculate the average:
+Create a project named **Lesson1Average** which asks the user for three numbers and calculates the average:

 ```
 Enter the first number: 6